 sleep patterns are reached.
 How

-continues to depend on age, but also on
+much is enough continues to depend on age, but also on

 personality and environment.